obinneji/songlyrics-app/README.md

 # Song Lyrics App

 This is an app made with ReactJS that  renders lyrics of songs to users.
-As a music lover i decided to make an app so i can get lyrics of my favourite song.
+As a music lover i decided to make an app so i can get lyrics of my favourite songs.

 ## Table of contents